DOieGYuan/DPRS_with_HMs/README.md

-# Reproduce the results in our paper [currently unpublished]
+# Reproduce the results in our paper [Unpublished]
 ---
 This study focuses on the taxon-specifc heavy metal resistance in denitrifying phosphorus removal sludge